Endurance training is so important when it comes to racing longer distances.

 Runners always worry they are not doing enough.
 It could be just in our DNA to always want to do more.
 I can guarantee this guy has nothing to worry about.

-If he can go out and run 8 miles by himself then running 13.1 miles on tapered legs with runners around him (not to mentioned hundreds if not thousands of screaming fans along the streets) is going to get him to the finish line.
+If he can go out and run 8 miles by himself then running 13.1 miles on tapered legs with runners around him is going to get him to the finish line.

 Jeff Galloway over at Runnersworld wrote a short article about this called Learn to Go Longer and Be Stronger Galloway is a big run-walk advocate and if you are just starting off into becoming a distance runner this is not a bad way to start off.

-You have to have a starting point regardless and extending your endurance training with a little patience added in for good measure..
+You have to have a starting point regardless and extending your endurance training.

-I didn’t just start off running 100 mile weeks.
-I remember back in 1992 when I first started running, I didn’t run everyday.
+I didn't just start off running 100-mile weeks.
+I didn't run everyday when I first started running.

 The Kenyan runners we all have come to admire and adore have years of running in their legs compared to the average American.

 We are built to run.
-We have gotten away from having to travel on our feet.
-We have our car, trucks etc.
+We have gotten away from having to travel on our feet especially here in America.

 Who is forced to have to walk or run here in this country?

-The story is a bit different in Kenya where the only transportation to work or school is by foot….and we wonder why they are so good.
+The story is a bit different in Kenya where the only transportation to work or school is by foot.
+Is it no wonder they are so good?

-How many more miles are on their feet then you or I?
+How many more miles are on their feet compared to the average American?

 I have always admired how the poorest countries in the world can produce the most driven, successful athletes.

-It is not that the Kenyans are any better then you or I.
+It is not that the Kenyans are any better than you or I.

 They are human and to beat them you had better have done your homework.